I’m still painting things…

 I love old furniture, but I do get a little creeped out by used fabric pieces.
-The velvet upholstery was in perfect condition, but I didn’t know where this headboard had been.
-And, I was asking MY GUESTS to lay their heads next to a used fabric headboard.
-So, I decided to seal all that scary stuff in with paint.
+The velvet upholstery was in perfect condition (despite the green color which did not match my decor), but I didn’t know where this headboard had been and it smelled pretty bad.
+And, I was asking MY GUESTS to lay their heads next to a used (stinky) fabric headboard.
+So, before I tried reupholstering it, I decided to try paint!

 I painted the frame of the headboard in Annie Sloan Paris Gray chalk paint.
 To see more about how to use chalk paint, click HERE.